Online Structural Engineering Degree Programs

 For a full listing of engineering licensing boards in each state, visit the NCEES website.

 As structural engineering is a subfield of civil engineering, there are few program options concentrated entirely on this sub-discipline.
-However, there are many online programs available on civil engineering.
+However, there are many more online programs available in civil engineering more broadly.

 Any prospective students interested in completing a structural engineering degree online should consider one of the following schools as a highly competitive option.